tomelam/try-world-clock-as-custom-element/README.md

 ## Trial using Dojo example widgets

-Use https://dojo.io/learn/custom-elements/introduction as a starting point for learning how to compile Dojo widgets as custom elements.
+Use https://dojo.io/learn/custom-elements/introduction as a starting point to learn how to compile Dojo widgets as custom elements.
 Try to make the procedure work using the Dojo example widgets from https://github.com/dojo/examples .